codeberg-io/AppcoinsUnityPlugin/README.md

 ![picture](Screenshots/shot4.png)

-6. Drag and drop all the product you created to the field on the AppcoinsUnity gameobject where you have products.
+6. Drag and drop all the products you created to the field on the AppcoinsUnity gameobject where you have products.
 **Note: in the image below i created and added 3 products Chocolate, Dodo and Monster Drink.**

 ![picture](Screenshots/shot5.png)